cakephp/docs/en/development/rest.rst

         }
     }

-Since we've added a call to Router::parseExtensions(), the CakePHP router is already primed to serve up different views based on different kinds of requests.
+Since we've added a call to :php:meth:`Router::parseExtensions()`, the CakePHP router is already primed to serve up different views based on different kinds of requests.
 Since we're dealing with REST requests, the view type is XML.
 We place the REST views for our RecipesController inside app/views/recipes/xml.
-We can also use the XmlHelper for quick-and-easy XML output in those views.
+We can also use :php:class:`Xml` for quick-and-easy XML output in those views.
 Here's what our index view might look like::

     // app/views/recipes/xml/index.ctp

     <recipes>
+        <?php
+        $xml = Xml::build($recipes);
+        echo $xml->saveXML();
-        <?php echo $xml->serialize($recipes); ?>
+        ?>
     </recipes>

-Experienced CakePHP users might notice that we haven't included the XmlHelper in our RecipesController $helpers array.
-This is on purpose - when serving up a specific content type using parseExtensions(), CakePHP automatically looks for a view helper that matches the type.
-Since we're using XML as the content type, the XmlHelper is automatically loaded up for our use in those views.
+When serving up a specific content type using parseExtensions(), CakePHP automatically looks for a view helper that matches the type.
+Since we're using XML as the content type, there is no built-in helper, however if you were to create one it would automatically be loaded for our use in those views.

 The rendered XML will end up looking something like this::